LordBrom/yt-list/README.md

 A YouTube API key is needed in the .env file

-Next step is to include some sort of login.
+Next step is to do a lot of clean up and qol features.